Glossary

 Sign In

 Signing into your account to start using a service.
-Enter your email address and password.
+Enter your email address and password, or log in with your Google account.

-Example: Log in to Reading Forest to access your reading notes.
+Example: Log in to Reading Forest to access features available in your subscribed plan.

 Logout